Google Play’s 2025 guidelines for white-label apps highlight decentralised accounts, individual store listings, and more rigorous compliance checks.

-The guidelines highlight frequent violations:
+The guidelines highlight frequent infringements:

 - Incomplete feature implementation

-- Shared credentials across apps
+- Shared credentials across multiple apps

-- Lack of privacy policy documentation
+- Absence of privacy policy documentation

 Get FREE Optimization Consultation